Stephen King: Early life and education

-King's aunt Gert paid him a quarter for every story he produced; his surviving earliest works include "Jhonathan and the Witchs", which he wrote at the age of nine.

 King asked a bookmobile driver, "Do you have any stories about how kids really are?"
 She gave him a copy of Lord of the Flies, which proved formative: "It was, so far as I can remember, the first book with hands—strong ones that reached out of the pages and seized me by the throat.
 It said to me, 'This is not just entertainment; it's life or death.'...
 To me, Lord of the Flies has always represented what novels are for, why they are indispensable."
 He attended Durham Elementary School and entered Lisbon High School in Lisbon Falls, Maine, in 1962.
 He contributed to Dave's Rag, the newspaper his brother printed with a mimeograph machine, and later sold stories to his friends.
 His first independently published story was "I Was a Teenage Grave Robber", serialized over four issues of the fanzine Comics Review in 1965.
 He was a sports reporter for Lisbon's Weekly Enterprise.

 In 1971, King worked as a teacher at Hampden Academy.

 In 1966, King entered the University of Maine at Orono on a scholarship.
 While there, he wrote for the student newspaper, The Maine Campus, and found mentors in the professors Edward Holmes and Burton Hatlen.
 King participated in a writing workshop organized by Hatlen, where he fell in love with Tabitha Spruce.
 King graduated in 1970 with a Bachelor of Arts in English, and his daughter Naomi Rachel was born that year.
 King and Spruce wed in 1971.
-King paid tribute to Hatlen: "Burt was the greatest English teacher I ever had.
+He paid tribute to Hatlen: "Burt was the greatest English teacher I ever had.
 It was he who first showed me the way to the pool, which he called 'the language pool, the myth-pool, where we all go down to drink.'
 That was in 1968.
 I have trod the path that leads there often in the years since, and I can think of no better place to spend one's days; the water is still sweet, and the fish still swim."